saiyadsaba/Exploratory-Data-Analysis---Retail/README.md

 This code performs initial data exploration and exploratory data analysis on a dataset using pandas and matplotlib in Python.
-Here's a short summary for a GitHub readme:

 Code Summary
 The code loads a dataset using pandas and performs the following steps: